-For example, a psychiatrist might use Silver Linings Playbook to illustrate what bipolar disorder looks like, Virginia Woolf drama The Hours for a compelling presentation of depression, or Woody Allen's Blue Jasmine to poignantly display the effects of histrionic personality disorder, a condition that is difficult to convey to students using words and a computer screen alone.
+For example, a psychiatrist might use Silver Linings Playbook, to illustrate what bipolar disorder looks like; Virginia Woolf drama The Hours for a compelling presentation of depression; Woody Allen's Blue Jasmine to poignantly display the effects of histrionic personality disorder, a condition that is difficult to convey to students using words and a computer screen alone.
 He Loves Me… He Loves Me Not, meanwhile, offers a pretty authentic depiction of a delusional disorder courtesy of Audrey Tautou, while Russell Crowe in A Beautiful Mind shines a light on the severe schizophrenia of late mathematician John Nash.

-Dr. Danny Wedding, Director of Behavioral Sciences at the American University of Antigua, is the author of Movies and Mental Illness, an immense tome that catalogues what happens when cinema gets mental health right.
-In his appendix are almost a thousand examples of films that can be used as teaching tools, primarily by psychiatrists, psychologists, and social workers.
+Dr Danny Wedding, Director of Behavioural Sciences at the American University of Antigua, is the author of Movies & Mental Illness, an immense tome that catalogues what happens when cinema gets mental health right.
+In his appendix are almost a thousand examples of films that can be used as teaching tools, primarily by psychiatrists, psychologists and social workers.

 "Films are entertaining, that's why we go," he tells me.
 "I've spent most of my life teaching medical students and psychiatry residents, and they remember film clips because they're much more vivid than, say, a PowerPoint lecture.
 I could make points about bipolar disorder or bring in a clip from a film like Michael Clayton showing somebody in manic excitement, and they would remember the vignette.
 It's very gripping.
 It's dramatic."

-The point is echoed by Dr. Susan Hatters Friedman, an associate professor at the University of Auckland, who teaches using films and has coauthored papers on the "Crazy Lady" trope in contemporary television and the psychopathology of Star Wars.
-She agrees with Wedding, and adds that the technique "makes things appear more real."
+The point is echoed by Dr Susan Hatters Friedman, Associate Professor at the University of Auckland, who teaches using films and has coauthored papers on the "Crazy Lady" trope in contemporary television and the psychopathology of Star Wars.
+She agrees with Wedding, and adds that the technique "makes things appear more real".
 She continues: "It's been a long time since I watched that Russell Crowe movie, A Beautiful Mind, but he had those hallucinations and you can actually see him having them, as opposed to, you know, when you see a patient in your office and it's maybe not as real because you can't see everything that they're seeing."

 Through film, rather than receiving mere hints or descriptions of symptoms, as you would in a consultation, you can actually observe and experience the traits of the illness through the gaze of the actor (who may effectively be examined and diagnosed like a patient).
 Friedman refers me to the following quote from the cinematically-inclined psychiatrist, Irving Schneider: "If psychiatry had not existed, the movies would have had to invent it."

-Clara, a humanities student, has learned a great deal about her own mental health by watching the David O. Russell–directed Silver Linings Playbook, which centers around the bipolar disorder of protagonist Pat.
+Clara, a humanities student, has learned a great deal about her own mental health by watching the David O Russell-directed Silver Linings Playbook, which centres around the bipolar disorder of protagonist Pat.
 She saw the film last year, having dropped out of university for medical reasons.
 "I thought the opening scene was very touching because it seemed to mirror what'd happened to me," she tells me.

 "None of the doctors were sure what was going on.
 At first I was told it was depression, but then I suffered paranoia and incredible aggressive mood swings and kept repeating the same things and concentrating on little details.
 When I saw the film, it gave me reassurance that I hadn't been making it up or had been a really manipulative person.
 But that I had an actual mental disease."